 The only snorkelling tour with any space available is run by a Japanese company.
 The concierge who booked it told me that there would be 8 to 10 people on the boat.
 There are 16.
 And at least three other boats (all chock full) converge at every stopping place, so this is definitely mass tourism with a vengeance.
 The snorkelling is especially frustrating.
 The fish must think there’s a huge school of some type of whale passing above them.
 In the end I swim to the tail-end and wait for the thrashing melee to progress ahead of me.
 The Japanese, as usual, take every opportunity to pose for photographs, leaping up and down on sand bars and even pushing me out of the way in the water, flailing their Go Pros and frightening away the striped trigger fish I’m trying to capture with my own camera.

 Our Japanese whale school drifts along an impressive reef that’s 300 metres deep, unsurprisingly named The Big Drop Off.
-I’m less enthusiastic about the stop in a small bay known as The Milky Way.
+I’m less enthusiastic about the stop in a small bay, known as The Milky Way.
 The bottom is very runny white clay and everyone smears themselves and each other with it – and takes pictures, of course.
+Maybe it functions as a free spa treatment.
 I notice a statuesque totally mud covered figure posing on one of the other boats.
 It’s the Russian guy from Micronesia.
 His little boy, like me, has abjured the clay and his wife/girl friend and I exchange New Years’ greetings.

 On-board are upright seats with backs and nobody moves around; they are not interested in photos of scenery and some of them have their eyes shut as we speed along, bumping over the waves.
 This is a little trying, when the backdrop is so fabulous and my view is obstructed.
 The lift up seats to store your gear in the dry seem like a good idea until you’ve had to disturb the guy next you more times than he is comfortable with.
 But he’s Japanese, so he just smiles in a pained way.
 The refreshment bucket contains oolong, apple and green teas rather than coca cola and every time we arrive at a new destination the tour leader proclaims the name of the place twice like a herald’s announcement and everyone cheers.
 It’s both annoying and entertaining.